dpeckett/lvm2/README.md

-# lvmclient
+# lvm2

-A Go library for working with Linux Logical Volume Management.
+A Go library for working with LVM2.